pronics2004/pronics2004.github.io/README.md

 - Investigated the issues of domain shift in healthcare machine learning models and proposed benchmarks.
 This work received the best paper award.
 - Developed innovative techniques to use the generative adversarial networks for semi-supervised learning.
 This achieved state-of-the-art on several vision tasks and results was presented at Neural Information Processing Systems.
 - Conducted research on interpretability using generative models and proposed a new regularizer for variational autoencoder to promote disentanglement.
 This was then used to obtain contrastive explanation for model decisions.
 Resulted in publications and a patent application.
 - Developed techniques to enhance the latent space of generative models to promote algorithmic fairness and interpretability.
-Contributed to the development of the AI Fairness and Expandability research toolbox that has seen wide adoption from researchers and practitioners.
+Contributed to the development of the AI Fairness and Explainability research toolbox that has seen wide adoption from researchers and practitioners.
 Received worldwide media attention and coverage.

 _Software Engineer_ Dec.
 2014 to Dec.
 2015